a-b-street/docs/book/src/tech/map/geometry/README.md

 Some of the things in A/B Street that seem the simplest have taken me tremendous effort.
 Determining the shape of roads and intersections is one of those problems, so this article is a deep-dive into how it works and why it's so hard.

 Note 1: There's no "related work" section here -- I haven't found many other projects attempting something like this.
 I've seen a few research papers going in this direction, but none of them pointed to any code to try.
 The approach I'll describe has many flaws -- I'm not claiming this is a good solution, just the one that A/B Street uses.
 If you see a way to improve anything here, let me know about it!
 Even better, try it for real and send a PR -- there's plenty of tooling to help you debug and visually diff against the existing implementation.
+There should be a convenient button at the top-right of this page to suggest an edit in Github.

 Note 2: This article would be way more awesome with code and some interactive demos to play around with each step.
 That level of ambition would prevent this from ever being written, though!
 I'll link to the real code and am happy to answer questions if anything's unclear.